 This article is a quick primer on some of the key battles of the United States Marine Corps.
-While as a fighting organization of the United States military, the US Marine Corps has participated in nearly every conflict of the United States since 1775 as well as many other military and even humanitarian operations, these battles have become indelibly linked to the narrative of the US Marine Corps.
+As a fighting organization of the United States military, the US Marine Corps has participated in nearly every conflict of the United States since 1775 as well as many other military—and even humanitarian—operations.
+These battles have become indelibly linked to the narrative of the US Marine Corps.

-These battles have been selected here, and will demonstrate how they became representative of the Corps at the time, and how they also helped promote the enduring legacy of the Corps in the years to come.
+The battles selected here will demonstrate how they became representative of the Corps at the time and how they also helped promote the enduring legacy of the Corps in the years to come.

 Shortly after the formation of the Continental Marines in November 1775 by order of the Continental Congress, the fledgling Marine Corps would see its first action against the British.
 A small fleet of ships under Commodore Esek Hopkins, the first Commander of the Continental Navy, sailed to the Caribbean to raid and disrupt British commerce.
 At this time, trade in sugar and other commodities was a valuable source of income from these colonies, but could also be vulnerable to raiding and attack.